phonedude/cs595-s22/assignments/Murphy/7/README.md

 For this assignment, I chose the Netflix login page to duplicate from my list for 100 sites.
 First, I copied the html for the page and saved it to a file called netflix.ejs.
-The html rather large, so I will not cover it in the readme section of this report.
+The html is rather large, so I will not cover it in the readme section of this report.
 No major changes were made to the html itself.

-For the code on the server side of things, it was surprisingly pretty easy to get up and running.
-First, similarly to assignment 6, we are storing information, in this case the username and password entered on the phishing site, to a csv file, therefore we are using the function checkForFile() that takes in the path of the file, stored in the variable csv.
-If it does not exist, it creates a csv file with the columns username and password printed onto the file.
+For the code on the server side of things, it was, surprisingly, pretty easy to get up and running.
+First, similarly to assignment 6, we are storing information, in this case the username and password entered on the phishing site, to a csv file, therefore, we are using the function checkForFile() that takes in the path of the file, stored in the variable csv.
+If it does not exist, it creates a csv file with the columns username and password printed into the file.
 Next, there is a storeData() function that takes in the username, password, and path of the csv file, removes the quotations and an extra backslash character when printing said character to the file, and proceeds to append the username